U.S. Department of Transportation

 Washington, DC 20590

 To address the need of a diverse workforce in the 21st century and to promote greater awareness of career opportunities within the transportation industry, the U.S. Department of Transportation (USDOT) and the Federal Highway Administration (FHWA) have established various educational initiatives.
-The National Summer Transportation Institute (NSTI), championed by FHWA's Office of Civil Rights, its Division Offices, State Transportation Agencies (STA's), public/private partnerships, community-based organizations (CBOs) and accredited four-year colleges and universities, remains one of the nation's premiere transportation-centered educational programs.
+The National Summer Transportation Institute (NSTI), championed by FHWA's Office of Civil Rights, its Division Offices, State Transportation Agencies (STA's), public/private partnerships, community-based organizations (CBOs) and accredited colleges, community colleges, and universities, remains one of the nation's premiere transportation-centered educational programs.

-The purpose of the NSTI is to promote awareness of educational and career opportunities among disadvantaged and at-risk middle and high school students around the country.
+The purpose of the NSTI is to promote awareness of Science, technology, engineering and math (STEM) educational and career opportunities among disadvantaged and at-risk middle and high school students around the country.
 FHWA is the funding and governing agency for the NSTI, and formally established the program as a recognized educational initiative in 1998.

-The FHWA's Office of Civil Rights and Division offices, manages the NSTI and oversees the work of State DOT's who are responsible for providing technical assistance, guidance, training and support to participating colleges and universities (known as "host sites").
+The FHWA's Office of Civil Rights and Division offices, manage the NSTI and oversees the work of State DOT's who are responsible for providing technical assistance, guidance, training and support to participating institutions host sites.
 Special emphasis is also placed on securing host site participation by Minority Serving Institutions (MSIs), including Historically Black Colleges and Universities, Hispanic-Serving Institutions, and Tribal Colleges and Universities.